arkona-technologies/telemetry-template/.readme/arista.md

 1. Enable telegraf with `[sudo] systemctl enable telegraf`
 1. Reboot switch to see if made configs are persistent.
 If not, check [these steps](./arista_telemetry_troubleshoot.md).

-## Monitor Arista interface traffic rates with script
+## Monitor Arista interface traffic rates with script (optional, only needed if gnmi is not working properly)

 On the switch: